quixio/quix-streams/docs/windowing.md

 ### Multiple aggregates with "reduce"

 Aggregation via `reduce` provides a lot of flexibility.
-It allows to define a custom windowed aggregation using two components:
+It enables the definition of a custom windowed aggregation using two components:

-- an **"initializer"** function - to initialize an aggregated window state when the first message comes into the window. **The "initializer" is called only once when the window is created.**
+- An **"initializer"** function to initialize an aggregated window state when the first message arrives in the window. **The "initializer" is called only once when the window is created.**
-- a **"reducer"** function - to combine an aggregated window state with new data. **The "reducer" is called only for the second and following incoming values.**
+- A **"reducer"** function to combine an aggregated window state with new data. **The "reducer" is called only for the second and following incoming values.**

 With `reduce()`, you can define a very wide range of aggregations, such as: